jedisct1/libsodium-doc/installation/README.md

 ### Note for Visual Studio

 Projects willing to statically link Sodium must define a macro named `SODIUM_STATIC`.
-This will prevent symbol definitions from being referenced with `__dllexport`.
+This will prevent symbol definitions from being referenced with `__declspec(dllexport)`.

 ## Cross-compiling to Android

-After unpacking the source distribution (`stable` is recommended), set `ANDROID_NDK_HOME` to the path to the Android SDK.
-Note that compilation is only tested on CI with the LTS version of the SDK.
+After unpacking the source distribution (`stable` is recommended), set `ANDROID_NDK_HOME` to the path to the Android NDK.
+Note that compilation is only tested on CI with the LTS version of the NDK.

 Then, run the `android-aar.sh` script: